saucecode/happyboxes-saddots/README.md

 The server will send a `token` if you are joining as a player.
 This token is used to make moves on the board.
 Don't share it!
 Spectators and players get a `playerid`.
 This should point to their usernames.

+### ADD & REMOVE

+Add or remove players.
+This is a server broadcast only, to declare the adding or removing of new players/spectators.
+`isplayer` indicates if new user is a player or spectator.

+    Broadcast:
+    { type:"ADD", playerid:4, username:"John Cena", isplayer:false }

+    { type:"REMOVE", playerid:4, message:"Remove reason." }

 ### CHAT